 Project Outreach

 While there are currently no plans to expand this project to other areas in Canada, the findings may help inform similar research in other regions.
 This study also laid important groundwork for future research and culturally safe dementia care strategies in Northwestern Ontario, with potential applications beyond the region.
-Additionally, the insights gained will directly inform the researcher’s upcoming PhD research focused on developing dementia prevention interventions.
+Additionally, the insights gained will directly inform the researcher’s upcoming PhD research focused on improving culturally safe dementia assessment.

 Resources Created